Doctor of Nursing Practice - Nurse Anesthesia (DNP-NA) Program Requirements

 - Complete doctoral level project by the deadline assigned by course faculty.

-- Maintain a background check free of arrest and/or criminal Report any of criminal arrests and/or criminal incidents within 24 hours to the Program Director.
+- Maintain a background check free of arrest and/or criminal history.
+Report any criminal arrests and/or criminal incidents within 24 hours to the Program Director.

 - Remain in good standing at clinical sites.